Economic impact of the COVID-19 pandemic in the United Kingdom: Public transport

 In April, Govia Thameslink Railway re-branded three trains with special liveries to show its support for the NHS and the 200,000 essential workers commuting on GTR's network every week.

 On 8 May, Transport Secretary Grant Shapps said that even with all public transport services running as normal across the country, when the two-metre social distancing rules were applied, the network would be a running at 10% of normal capacity.
 Shapps also said that there had been an increase in walking and cycling, with people on bikes up by 70% in some areas.
-The Department for Transport announced plans for improving cycle networks, and said that when lockdown ends, more people would need to walk or cycle to work to ease congestion across transport networks.
+The Department for Transport announced plans for improving cycle networks, and said that when lockdown ended, more people would need to walk or cycle to work to ease congestion across transport networks.

 On 4 June, Shapps announced that passengers and staff on public transport in England would, from 15 June, be required to wear face coverings while travelling, and that anyone failing to do so would be liable to be refused travel or fined.
 Research from Transport Focus suggested that passenger compliance would be dependent on being prompted by members of staff.
 Although implementation was initially to be by changes to the National Rail Conditions of Travel and the Public Service Vehicles Regulations, the 15 June Health Protection (Coronavirus, Wearing of Face Coverings on Public Transport) (England) Regulations 2020 were ultimately enacted by Shapps under his emergency powers deriving from the Public Health (Control of Disease) Act 1984.